dotnet/dotnet-docker/1.0/README.md

 You can use C# to write .NET Core apps.
 C# is simple, powerful, type-safe, and object-oriented while retaining the expressiveness and elegance of C-style languages.
 Anyone familiar with C and similar languages will find it straightforward to write in C#.

-[.NET Core](https://github.com/dotnet/core) is open source (MIT license) and was contributed to the [.NET Foundation](http://dotnetfoundation.org) by Microsoft in 2014.
+[.NET Core](https://github.com/dotnet/core) is open source (MIT and Apache 2 licenses) and was contributed to the [.NET Foundation](http://dotnetfoundation.org) by Microsoft in 2014.
 It can be freely adopted by individuals and companies, including for personal, academic or commercial purposes.
 Multiple companies use .NET Core as part of apps, tools, new platforms and hosting services.

 > https://docs.microsoft.com/en-us/dotnet/articles/core/